-For the crust: Melt the butter and mix with cookie crumbs until thoroughly moistened.
-Transfer to an 9 1/2-inch pie plate and, using the back of a cup or measuring cup, press mixture into the pan, evenly covering the bottom and sides of the pan.
+Make The Cookie Crumb Crust: Melt the butter and stir together with cookie crumbs until the crumbs are thoroughly moistened.
+Transfer to a 9 1/2-inch pie plate and, using the back of a cup or measuring cup, press mixture into the pan, evenly covering the bottom and sides of the pan.
 Set in freezer until set, at least 10 minutes.
-(Can be made through this step up to 2 days ahead.
+(The crust can be made through this step up to two days ahead.
 Cover with plastic wrap and store in the freezer.)

 To make cookie crumbs, place cookies in a food processor and process until broken up into crumbs.
 (Alternatively, place cookies in a resealable plastic bag and hit with a meat mallet or rolling pin until you have small crumbs.)

-For the filling: Meanwhile, melt the chocolate in a small pan over very low heat, stirring constantly, until smooth.
-(Alternatively, place chocolate in a microwave-safe bowl and microwave at 15 second intervals, stirring between each interval, until melted.)
+Make The Chocolate Black Bottom: Meanwhile, melt the chocolate in a small bowl set over a small pan of simmering water, constantly stirring, until smooth.
+(Alternatively, place chocolate in a microwave-safe bowl and microwave at 15-second intervals, stirring between each interval, until melted.)

-Pour chocolate into the crust and, using the back of a spoon or a small spatula to quickly spread the chocolate over the crust in a thin layer.
+Pour chocolate into the crust and, use the back of a spoon or a small spatula to quickly spread the chocolate over the crust in a thin layer.
 Return crust to the freezer to set up, at least 10 minutes.

 The crust can be made through this step up to 2 days ahead.
 Cover with plastic wrap and store in the freezer.

-Make the coconut custard: Combine coconut milk, 2/3 cup of sugar, 1 tablespoon of vanilla, and 3/4 teaspoon of salt in a medium saucepan and just bring to a boil.
-Meanwhile, place cornstarch in a small bowl then gradually whisk in the water until smooth.
-As soon as the coconut is scalded and just boils, immediately reduce heat to low, stir in the cornstarch mixture into the coconut milk mixture, and cook until it has thickened enough that it looks like yogurt, about 1 more minute.
-Pour hot coconut custard into the pie crust and refrigerate until set and cooled, at least 4 hours or up to two days ahead.
+As soon as the coconut is scalded and just boils, immediately reduce heat to low, stir in the cornstarch mixture into the coconut milk mixture, and cook until it has thickened enough that it looks like yogurt, about one more minute.
+Pour the hot coconut custard into the pie crust and refrigerate until set and cooled for at least 4 hours or up to two days ahead.

 The coconut pudding can be made through this step up to 2 days ahead.
 Cover with plastic wrap and store in refrigerator.

-Spread whipped cream evenly over the top of the cooled pie then sprinkle with toasted coconut flakes and serve.
+Serve The Pie: Spread whipped cream evenly over the top of the cooled pie, then sprinkle with toasted coconut flakes and serve.
 (Can be made up to 2 days ahead of time and stored, covered with plastic wrap in the refrigerator.
 Top with toasted coconut just before serving.)